LeninSG21/WidowX/ROS/README.md

 In here, we see the different blocks that interconnect to allow the controller to move the WidowX Arm.
 The controller sends the HID package to the node *ds4_receiver* that is in charge of reading this information and publish the appropriate message to the topic *controller_message*.
 The node *controller_msg_listener* is subscribed to said topic, and when it receives a message, the node arranges the message into the [data format](https://github.com/LeninSG21/WidowX/tree/master/Arduino%20Library/Examples#data-format) that will be sent to the ArbotiX that is running the **MoveWithController.ino** code.

 Notice also that each node is being executed by different computers.
 This is ideal to run move the WidowX remotely.
 However, it is not necessary to run it separately.
-You can execute this nodes in the same computer.
+You can execute these nodes in the same computer.
 If you want to execute it with different PCs connected via LAN, check the section [Remote Connection](https://github.com/LeninSG21/WidowX/blob/master/ROS/README.md#remote-connection) section.

 ## Message structure